harold-swy/grayscale-scraper/README.md

 2) Cloudscraper Module is no longer updated / available (Selenium is a potential alternative scraping method)

-3) Grayscale changing HTML/CSS elements on their website.
+3) Grayscale revamping their web design